lizmat/raku-all-modules/jonathanstowe/EuclideanRhythm/README.md

 anticipate that any higher level functionality (such as providing timing,) would be implemented in another module.

-## License and Copyright
+## Licence and Copyright

 This is free software.
-Please see the LICENSE file in the distribution.
+Please see the LICENCE file in the distribution.

 © Jonathan Stowe 2016